MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - When your organization requires hub-and-spoke network architectures across more than two Azure regions and global transit connectivity between landing zones, virtual networks across Azure regions are required.
 You can implement this architecture by interconnecting central-hub virtual networks with global virtual network peering and using UDRs and NVAs to enable global transit routing.
 Because the complexity and management overhead are high, we recommend deploying a global transit network architecture with Virtual WAN.

-- Use [Azure Monitor network insights](/azure/azure-monitor/insights/network-insights-overview) (currently in preview) to monitor the end-to-end state of your networks on Azure.
+- Use [Azure Monitor for Networks (Preview)](/azure/azure-monitor/insights/network-insights-overview) to monitor the end-to-end state of your networks on Azure.

 - Don't create more than 200 peering connections per central-hub virtual network.
 Although virtual networks support up to 500 peering connections, ExpressRoute with private peering only supports advertising up to 200 prefixes from Azure to on-premises.